 On this part, be ready to file for bankruptcy…..just kidding.

-But, when faced sith this kind of repair be prepared for some serious expenses.
+But, when faced with this kind of repair be prepared for some serious expenses.

-Prices vary from 20 Euros to a about 100 Euros a piece.
+Prices vary from 20 Euros to about 100 Euros per piece.
 In this case, the pump is not that expensive, labor is.
 As mentioned, the water pump is driven by the timing belt on most engines.
-This means dismantling the timing belt mechanism in order to replace the pump.
+This means dismantling the timing belt mechanism to replace the pump.
 Essentially, two jobs have to be done.
 Labor is the main cost here, in my opinion.

 Intake manifold gasket

 Gaskets themselves are pretty cheap, even the brand name ones won’t set you off for a couple of dozen Euros.
 Getting to it is the main problem.

 Most cars demand a lot of work and dismantling to get to it.
 Again, consider the price of labor rather than the gasket price.

 Blown or damaged head gasket

 This is by far the most expensive problem.
 As mentioned a partial engine overhaul has to be done.